Nunie123/data_engineering_on_gcp_book/ch_3_data_lake.md

 [...]
 ```

-We can just as easily use the `cp` command to download the files by switching the source and destination arguments in the examples above.
+We can just as easily use the `cp` command to download the files from GCS by switching the source and destination arguments in the examples above.
 The `cp` command can also be used to copy files between GCS buckets.

 The [`gsutil rm`](https://cloud.google.com/storage/docs/gsutil/commands/rm) and [`gsutil mv`](https://cloud.google.com/storage/docs/gsutil/commands/mv) commands, among [others](https://cloud.google.com/storage/docs/gsutil/commands/help), are also available for use.